AjayrajC/AI-Contract-complaince-checker/README.md

-# PDF Ingestion, Embedding, and Querying with LLaMA3.1
+# AI Contract Complaince checker

 This project allows you to upload a PDF document, split its content into chunks, create embeddings using HuggingFace's BGE embedding model, store those embeddings in a FAISS vector store, and query the document using a locally deployed LLaMA3.1 model for contextual answers.